jonyung1205/crystal-collector.html/README.md

 Instructions:

 A target number will be given at the beginning of the game.
+There are four crystals below: ruby, topaz, emerald and sapphire.